Structure analysis¶

 SER -92.85 161.53

-In C++ these functions can be found in gemmi/calculate.hpp
+In C++ these functions can be found in gemmi/calculate.hpp.

 The torsion angles φ and ψ can be visualized on the Ramachandran plot.
-Let us plot angles from all PDB entries with the resolution higher than 1.5A.
+Let us plot angles from all PDB entries with a resolution higher than 1.5Å.
 Usually, glycine, proline and the residue preceding proline (pre-proline) are plotted separately.
-Here, we will exclude pre-proline and make separate plot for each amino acid.
+Here, we will exclude pre-proline and make a separate plot for each amino acid.
 So first, we calculate angles and save φ,ψ pairs in a set of files – one file per residue.

 import sys